dannycab/phy321msu/_sources/intro.md

-# PHY 321: Classical Mechanics 1, Michigan State University, Spring 2025
+# PHY 321: Classical Mechanics 1, Michigan State University, Fall 2025

 This is the Jupyter-Book for the Classical Mechanics course at MSU